Rafaelatff/target-STM32F401-drivers-RTC/README.md

 - The RAM registers are located in address locations 08h to 3Fh.

 Since the RTC uses BCD code, we need two functions.
-One to convert the binary number (integer) to its value in BCD format, so we can configure the initial time for RTC and another code to convert the readed BCD value to its decimal.
+One to convert the binary number (integer) to its value in BCD format, so we can configure the initial time for RTC.
+The second code to convert the read BCD value to its decimal.

 The fist code is showed next (binary to BCD):